2024 ZLM Tour

 The 2024 ZLM Tour is the 35th edition of the ZLM Tour cycling stage race.
-It started on 5 June in Westkapelle and will end on 9 June in Oosterhout and is part of the 2024 UCI Europe Tour.
+It started on 5 June in Westkapelle and ended on 9 June in Oosterhout and is part of the 2024 UCI Europe Tour.

 Teams

 Five UCI WorldTeams, six UCI ProTeams and eight UCI Continental teams made up the nineteen teams that participated in the race.